Ghosts & Spooks, Local History & Interest

 Chronicles of Tarrytown and Sleepy Hollow, by Edgar Mayhew Bacon

-On October 2nd 1780, Major John André was hanged on the other side of the Hudson River at Tappan.
-He was 28 years old.
-Yet, he does not seem to haunt the site of his execution and on certain crisp evenings towards the end of September, the sound of his horse’s hoof falls echo down the road and come to an abrupt stop at the spot where the creek still runs and where the old tulip tree used to stand and was reportedly destroyed by lighting around the same time as the reporting of traitor Benedict Arnold’s death.
+On October 2nd, 1780, Major John André was hanged as a spy on the other side of the Hudson River at Tappan.
+He was only 28 years old and yet, he does not haunt the site of his execution.
+Instead, on certain crisp evenings towards the end of September, the sound of his horse’s hoof falls echo down the road and come to an abrupt stop at the exact spot where he was apprehended.

 As with many ghosts, as the years go by the recollections fade and the sightings dwindle to nothing.
 Perhaps it is the busy cars on what was the old road drowning out the sound of hoofbeats, or perhaps the more we forget, the more the spook begins to fade; as if the haunting is only as present as memory is.
 Or, because this is Sleepy Hollow, there is only room for one phantom horseman galloping the streets searching in vain for something that is lost.